-Weight Loss and Fitness: Set Realistic Activity Goals
+Weight Loss and Fitness: Set Activity Goals You Can Meet

-Being active every day will help you control blood sugar levels and improve your energy level, overall mood, and physical endurance.
-Moving your body every day will also help you keep off excess weight.
-Consider these specific, achievable, livable activity goals:
+Be active every day.
+It will help you control blood sugar levels and boost your energy and overall mood.
+Moving your body every day will also help you take off extra weight.
+Look over these goals:

 - I will walk around the neighborhood after dinner for 30 minutes on Mondays, Wednesdays, and Fridays.

 - I will get off the bus two stops early and walk the rest of the way to work.

 - I will sign up for the Tuesday night low-impact aerobics class at the gym.

 - I will track my activity every day by writing it on my personal calendar.

 To make your own list of goals, think about what will work for you.
 Be specific about when, where, and how you can reach each goal.
 It's fine to start slow and build up to 30 minutes a day, at least 5 days a week.

 Mix up your routine -- plan different activities you can do during the week.
 Experts recommend a mix of aerobic activities and strength-training exercises.
 Aerobic exercise could include walking, climbing stairs, dancing, or swimming.
 Strength training uses weights or exercise bands to strengthen muscles.
 This should be part of your exercise routine at least 2-3 days a week.
 Ask your doctor before you start an exercise program to make sure it's safe for you.